flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 Our goal is to minimize mIoU, the mean IoU over all classes.

 ## Traditional Approaches
 Early methods often drew heavily from 2D segmentation solutions, converting point clouds into voxel grids and applying 3D convolutional neural networks.
-However, voxelization has a drawback of high memory consumption and computational inefficiency, even when sparse methods were introduced, in comparison to point cloud-based methods (TODO: SOURCE?).
+However, voxelization has a drawback of high memory consumption and computational inefficiency, even when sparse methods were introduced, in comparison to point cloud-based methods.
 Multi-view approaches relying on systems like BEVFusion also focused on projecting 3D data into multiple 2D views for easier processing by relying on our existing 2D segmentation systems, but this also comes at a loss of spatial information due to projection.
-(CITATION)

 For this reason, we'll primarily explore solutions that operate directly on point clouds, which are more spatially efficient.